Mathematics Class 12 Syllabus

 There are six units - (i) Relations and Functions (ii) Algebra (iii) Calculus (iv) Vectors and Three-Dimensional Geometry (v) Linear Programming (vi) Probability.
 Theory paper is of 80 marks.

 |IV.||Vectors and Three - Dimensional Geometry||14|

 Unit I: Relations and Functions

 1. Relations and Functions

 Types of relations: reflexive, symmetric, transitive and equivalence relations.
-One to one and onto functions, composite functions, inverse of a function.
-Binary operations.
+One to one and onto functions.

 2. Inverse Trigonometric Functions